-Another review conducted in 2010 also noted the promising results of initial research, and points out that the fact rhodiola rarely interacts with medications or causes serious side effects, it’s an attractive candidate as a safe supplement.
-(47) This sentiment was also echoed in another 2011 review.
-(48)
+A review conducted in 2010 noted the promising results of initial research, and points out that the fact rhodiola rarely interacts with medications or causes serious side effects, it’s an attractive candidate as a safe supplement.
+(47)

 7. Cordycep mushrooms